gr4y41/vscode-agent/src/vs/editor/contrib/snippet/browser/snippet.md

 Tabstops
 --

-With tabstops you can make the editor cursor move inside a snippet.
-Use `$1`, `$2` to specify cursor locations.
-The number is the order in which tabstops will be visited, whereas `$0` denotes the final cursor position.
+With tabstops you can make the editor AI-CODING-PLATFORMS move inside a snippet.
+Use `$1`, `$2` to specify AI-CODING-PLATFORMS locations.
+The number is the order in which tabstops will be visited, whereas `$0` denotes the final AI-CODING-PLATFORMS position.
 Multiple tabstops are linked and updated in sync.

 Placeholders
 --